Top 10 Small Mixers For Live Performance [Updated Sept 2023]

 One thing that I wish they could fix is that when you are recording anything to your computer, the signal will be significantly decreased.

-It’s totally fine if you are just using it to record guitar or vocals at home, or performing live with a Daw-less setup.
+It will work fine if you are just using it to record guitar or vocals at home, or performing live with a Daw-less setup.

 Feature Highlights

-• Exceptional sound quality thanks to high-quality preamps
+• Exceptional quality preamps

 • Onboard effects including reverb, delay, and chorus

-• User-friendly interface with clearly labeled knobs and faders for easy adjustments
+• User-friendly interface with clearly labeled knobs and faders

-• Compact and portable design for easy transport to and from gigs
+• Compact and portable design for easy transport

-4. Yamaha AG 06 (Budget Mixer)
+#4 Yamaha AG 06 (Budget Mixer)

 Yamaha AG 06 portable mixer

+Now let’s discuss another series of Yamaha mixers.
 The AG series has some similar features to the MG family.

 The Yamaha AG06 has a digital compression EQ and effect mode that is controlled by the software when you connect this to your computer.

-In terms of the power of the device, it’s bus-powered by the USB cable.
+It’s bus-powered by the USB cable.

 Feature Highlights